UltimateSeatSelectorInc/UltimateSeatSelector/CICD_TeamPhilosophy.md

 We are testing out the ability to use an authentication that requires users to sign into a Microsoft account before being redirected into the main site.

+We are planning on making JS function calls from our HTML to javascript files to allow for events to occur on our site.

 New Team Members:
 Access to the newest source code is available here in this repository.
 The branches are for test and production.
 Those branches corespond to the test and production sites.